Glossary of Terms used for Safety Management in a Steel Plant

 Hours worked – For the organization employees, it is the total number of hours worked including overtime and training during the period.
 For contractor employees, it is the total number of hours worked on organization premises during the period.

 Housekeeping – It is a way of controlling hazards along the path between the source and the worker.
 Good housekeeping means having no unnecessary items in the workplace and keeping all necessary items in their proper places.

 Human error – It is the term used today to include not just worker’s error, but also engineering deficiency and lack of adequate organizational control which together account for a accident.

-Incident – It is an unwanted event which, in different circumstances, could have resulted in harm to people, damage to property or loss to a process.
+Incident – It is an unintended event, including operating errors, equipment failures, initiating events, accident precursors, near misses or other mishaps, or unauthorized act, malicious or non-malicious, the consequences or potential consequences of which are not negligible from the point of view of protection and safety.
+It is an unwanted event which, in different circumstances, can have resulted in harm to people, damage to property or loss to a process.

 Industrial accident –An unintended event due to an unsafe act or unsafe condition or a combination of both, which may or may not result in property damage, personal injury, work interruption, product damage or a combination of these.